platformsh/platformsh-docs/docs/src/domains/troubleshoot.md

 For example, a conflicting AAAA (IPv6) DNS record can result in a `[HTTP01: The client lacks sufficient authorization]` error.

-If the certificate generation issue persists, check if an outage is ongoing [with Let's Encrypt](https://letsencrypt.status.io/) or your CDN provider.
+If the certificate generation issue persists, check if an outage is ongoing with your certificate issuer (the most common one is [Let's Encrypt](https://letsencrypt.status.io/)) and with your CDN provider if you have one.
 If not, [contact Support](../overview/get-support.md).

 ## Verify your application